Empowering Bereaved Military Families programme

-We are expecting this project to deliver systemic change, demonstrating an intent for long term transformation, which extends much further than the initial beneficiaries and the organisation receiving the grant.
+We expect the successful project to deliver systemic change, demonstrating an intent for long term transformation, which extends much further than the initial beneficiaries and the organisation receiving the grant.

-Projects will be expected to meet all of the following outcomes, which have been designed based on the recommendations raised within the research report.
+The project will be expected to meet all of the following outcomes, which have been designed based on the recommendations raised within the research report:

 We will expect projects to provide support across the UK.